BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-socialvicinity.md

 layout: activity
 permalink: /Activities/SocialVicinity
 title: "CS170: Programming for the World Around Us - Social Vicinity Tracking with the micro:bit"
-excerpt: "CS170: Programming for the World Around Us - Social Vicinity Tracking with the micro:bit"

 info:
   teacher_highlights: